-The school district is not responsible for any personal property that is lost, stolen or misplaced.
+The school district is not responsible for any personal property lost, stolen, or misplaced.
 This includes the contents of student and athletic lockers, school buildings, school buses, and items taken on school trips.
-This also includes cell phones, electronic devices, bicycles, motor bikes, or vehicles.
-Students should protect their property by placing their name, address and other identifying information on it.
+This includes cell phones, electronic devices, bicycles, motorbikes, and vehicles.
+Students should protect their property by placing their name, address, and other identifying information on it.